aragon/hack/docs/apm.md

 APM gives users **complete transparency** over all deployments and **traceability** of what the process of publishing a new version entailed.

-It is important to point out that APM acts as the reference to what the last version of a repo is, but **all upgrades are opt-in** and users of the repo, such as Aragon organizations, need to decide to upgrade or keep using an old version through their own governance mechanisms.
-Automatically upgrading all of users of a repo is extremely dangerous regardless of the upgrade governance mechanism.
+It is important to point out that APM acts as the reference to what the last version of a repo is but **all upgrades are opt-in** and users of the repo, such as Aragon organizations, need to decide to upgrade or keep using an old version through their own governance mechanisms.
+Automatically upgrading all users of a repo is extremely dangerous regardless of the upgrade governance mechanism.
 That's why all upgrades are opt-in and must be started by the user.
 Someone could, however, build an auto-update contract that users could allow to automatically update their dependencies.

 ## Interacting with APM: apm.js and Aragon CLI